trustbit/exercises/transport-tycoon/README.md

 - Write a small app in your favorite language to solve an exercise.
 - Add comments or a README file explaining how others how to use your solution.
-- Publish it on github or any other publicly accessible place.
+- Publish it on github or any other publicly accessible place (you [can create a new repository](https://github.com/new) or just put it into a [gist](https://gist.github.com)).
 Blog posts also work.
 - Add a link to this page.
 You can do this by editing it directly in this UI and going for the option: _Create a **new branch** for this commit and start a pull request_.
 Github will do the rest for you.